A (1+1) dimensional example of Quarkyonic matter: One baryon, two baryons, and finite baryon density (One flavor)

+where the second term comes from the vacuum constant, while the third term expresses corrections from the density wave modulations.

-An easy way to interpret expressions (\ref{densitycondensate}), (\ref{densitybaryon}), and (\ref{densityenergy}), is to employ a particle-hole picture in the quark Fermi sea.
-When baryons largely overlap, quark number distribution is almost uniform without inducing color density.
+An easy way to interpret expressions (\ref{densitycondensate}), (\ref{densitybaryon}), and (\ref{densityenergy}), in the fermionic language is to employ a particle-hole picture in the quark Fermi sea (Fig.\ref{ph}).
+When baryons largely overlap, quark number distribution is almost uniform.
 Deviations from such distributions can be regarded as corrections caused by particle-hole degrees of freedom.
 Indeed, spatial modulations have a period $1/2p_f$, reflecting that condensations are driven by co-moving particle-hole pairs near the Fermi surface.
-Note also that the shape of peak in the baryon density (\ref{densitybaryon}) is very different from that of the single baryon solution, implying that structual changes of each baryon are essential.
+Note also that the shape of each peak in the baryon density (\ref{densitybaryon}) is very different from that of the single baryon solution.

-Based on the above arguments, it seems better to regard baryonic configurations just as quark number localizations and defects, made of coherent configurations of color white particle-hole pairs.
-The dynamics of baryonic configurations are described as coherent excitations of such pairs (this gives more general descriptions than baryon and baryon-hole excitations).
-One of the relevant excitations are kinetic motions.
-They are characterized by zero modes associated with the violation of the translational invariance.
+Based on the above arguments, it seems better to regard baryonic configurations just as quark number localizations and defects, made of $n$ particle-hole pairs, where $n$ is a positive integer.
+They contains a wider class of excitations than baryon and baryon-hole excitations, because $n$ need not to be quantized to a particular number, $\Nc$.
+Therefore we have no strong motivation to focus on baryon excitations in usual sense, in which the color-singletness is maintained within a single baryon or a single baryon-hole, by definition.

+One might think a possibility of a baryon and a baryon-hole bound state and its condensation.
+But it should be described not only by the $\Nc$ particle-hole pairs, but also by $\Nc-1$, $\Nc-2$, ... particle-hole pairs because of the partial annihilations of particle-holes.
+Again we have no good reason to start with baryons and baryon-holes for the considerations of the condensation phenomena.

+A more nontrivial possibility is the dibaryon type condensation such as baryon superfluidity.
+But in QCD$_2$ with one flavor, we observed only the repulsive force at large $\Nc$, so such phenomena can occur only after the subleading effects of $1/\Nc$ are included.
+To explore this possibility for finite $\Nc$, we need quantitative arguments.
+We leave it for future studies.

-With combining all these pictures together, our system is naturally viewed as a system with the Fermi sea of weakly coupled quarks plus mesonic excitations of particle-hole type.
-These arguments can be consistently combined with qualitative discussions in Sec.\ref{general} which are based on the fermionic language.
+With combining all these pictures together, at least in the large $\Nc$ limit, our system is naturally viewed as a system with the Fermi sea of weakly coupled quarks plus mesonic excitations of particle-hole type.
+These arguments are consistent with discussions in Sec.\ref{general} which are based on the fermionic language.